 The first of the government-wide statements is the Statement of Net Position.
-This information is found in the Statement of Net Position column.
 The Statement of Net Position is the District-wide statement of its financial position presenting information that includes all of the District's assets and liabilities, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District as a whole is improving or deteriorating.
 Evaluation of the overall health of the District would extend to other non-financial factors.